Support Services

 Consolidated Credit Counselling Services of Canada Inc

-The Credit Counselling Society is a non-profit organization that provides free credit counseling and support for creating budgets.
-It also offers programs and resources for financial education, with a focus on financial literacy basics and helping individuals in financial hardship.
+The Credit Counselling Society is a non-profit organization that provides free credit counseling, resources for financial education and financial literacy, and assistance to individuals in financial hardship.

 Office of the Superintendent of Bankruptcy